frederic-perez/AmE-dictionary/dictionary.md

 __endearing__ :two: _adj_ Inspiring affection. _An endearing little grin._ _Syn_ lovable, adorable, cute, sweet, dear :es: entrañable
 __enlivened__
 __ensconced__
-__ensnare__ :three: /ɪnˈsnɛː,ɛn-/ _v_ To take or catch in or as if in a snare. _They were ensnared in city centre traffic._ :es: entrampar
+__ensnare__ :four: /ɪnˈsnɛː,ɛn-/ _v_ To take or catch in or as if in a snare. _They were ensnared in city centre traffic._ :es: entrampar
 __enthrall__ (enthralling) To hold spellbound; captivate: _The magic show enthralled us._
 __entitlement__
 __entrenched__